Our Executive MBA means business — international business.

-Without a study of regional or international business, an MBA program simply falls short.
+Without a study of international business, an Executive MBA program simply falls short.
+Our global economy is becoming more interdependent, so societal and cultural challenges face you when you conduct business internationally.

-To prepare you for those challenges, our domestic and international residencies immerse you in different business environments through experiential learning experiences.
-Gain perspective on how economic, cultural, and regulatory environments influence business processes.
+To prepare you for those challenges, our international residency immerses you in a global business environment through intense learning experiences over 7-9 days.
+Gain perspective on how international economic, cultural, and regulatory environments influence business processes.

-Many of our alumni say this residency is one of the most memorable, challenging, and fun parts of their MBA experience.
+Many of our alumni say the international residency is one of the most memorable, challenging, and fun parts of their Executive MBA experience.

 International Residency Locations